Early Childhood Special Education ,Certificate

 Students are required to have a valid Arizona DPS Identity Verified Prints fingerprint clearance card.

-A GPA of 2.25 is required for continued good standing.
-Students should contact the Mary Lou Fulton Teachers College for more information.
+A GPA of 2.00 is required for continued good standing.
+Students should contact the Mary Lou Fulton College for Teaching and Learning Innovation for more information.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded before completion of an undergraduate degree.
 A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student but may not be eligible for an institutional recommendation for Arizona teaching licensure without additional preparation beyond the certificate.